 A main goal of Chroniqueur is to give players the opportunity to discover stories that weren’t written beforehand—stories that have emerged “naturally” from the complex interactions of each world’s unique simulated characters.
-There are no writers for this game, we strive to design a dynamic world in which stories happen.
+There are no writers (not even AIs!) for this game, we strive to design a dynamic world in which stories happen.

 Every new Chroniqueur game generates a whole new world with thousands of people whose lives are entirely simulated.
 From the moment a character is born to the time of their death, everything they do has contextual reasons, as well as consequences to the world and other people.
 No cheating!
 This complex social simulation is one of the foundations of Chroniqueur and the engine from which emergent stories happen.